bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 5: 00:42:09

 Yeah, for sure.
-And so, but anybody who does that is gonna have this moment of like, oh shit, I've got this unlocked live device that can now send all my money anywhere.
+But anybody who does that is going to have this moment of like, oh shit, I've got this unlocked live device that can now send all my money anywhere.

 Speaker 0: 00:42:19